Last reviewed on 9 March 2021

 As the COVID-19 restrictions might change, keep an eye on the UK Government website so that you know what the latest rules are – you don’t need to do any more or any less than the guidance says.
 Good Thinking’s podcast with Professor Kevin Fenton of Public Health England might also be of interest as it explains why the guidance is so important.

 It’s OK to say no if you don’t feel comfortable doing this.
 One of the key features of a healthy relationship is respecting the other person’s beliefs and choices.
 Try to have a conversation where you each explain your viewpoint and discuss why you feel like that.
 Is there a way you can meet up without breaking the rules (e.g. going for a walk)?
 There are also lots of things you can do remotely to help you stay close.
 Could you video chat more often or even send each other letters?

 With so many apps and social media platforms available, it’s important that you understand how to use them responsibly and how to protect your personal information.
 You’ll find lots of useful tips in Good Thinking’s podcast about online safety and on the BBC Own It and UK Safer Internet Centre websites.

 There are lots of organisations that can support you if you’re feeling lonely, anxious or stressed, including:

 If you’re currently receiving professional support for any mental health concerns, talk to your counsellor or therapist about how you’re feeling.

-Check out The Mix’s Christmas: Your relationship survival guide and if you need advice on contraception, gender, sexuality or anything else related to sex and relationships, the Brook website is a great place to start.
+If you need advice on contraception, gender, sexuality or anything else related to sex and relationships, the Brook website is a great place to start.